 Rules of submission

 1. The JFS blog is an affiliate to a journal publication.
-Posts should not read as advertisements, brochures, marketing pieces, or donor solicitations for any event, program, organization or offering, as such posts will discredit the integrity of the blog as a dialogue place.
+Posts should not read as advertisements, brochures, marketing pieces, or donor solicitations for any event, program, organization or offering.

-2. The blog article can be between 300 to 900 words.
+2. The blog article can be between 300 to 1000 words.
 Shorter submissions are also welcome.
-Longer posts are allowed if it is necessary and relevant, but the final length of the article is decided by the JFS Blog Committee.
+Longer posts are allowed if it is necessary and relevant, but the final length of the article is decided by the JFS digital team.

 3. When you submit an article, please take care of all relevant copyrights and plagiarism issues.
 We welcome republication of articles but the author needs to take care of all necessary and relevant permissions.
 Please include a line at the end of the article which indicates the site from which the article has been reproduced and that it is being republished with permission.

 4. Blog authors are strongly encouraged to promote their posts using their personal networks.

 5. Authors retain all rights to their articles published on the JFS Blog.
 If you would like to cross-post or republish your blog post elsewhere, please include the line “This piece originally appeared at JFS Blog” with a link back to the original on this site.